javidlakha/immigration-advice/README.md

-# immigration-advice
+# karibu

 > DO NOT USE IN PRODUCTION WITHOUT THE SUPERVISION OF A QUALIFIED LAWYER

-Immigration Advice is a phone-based legal assistant that can take incoming calls and understands and speaks many languages.
+Karibu is a phone-based legal assistant that can take incoming calls and understands and speaks many languages.
 It is connected to a database of legal advice.

-Immigration Advice is implemented using Twilio, Anthropic Claude, MongoDB Atlas Vector Search, Whisper and GCP's text-to-speech.
+Karibu is implemented using Twilio, Anthropic Claude, MongoDB Atlas Vector Search, Whisper and GCP's text-to-speech.

-Immigration Advice can understand
+Karibu can understand

 ```
 Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian,